ret2basic/staking-algorithm-research/masterchef/README.md

 - `rewardDebt`: User's debt, used to calculate pending rewards
 - Formula: `pending = (user.amount * pool.accSushiPerShare) - user.rewardDebt`

+**Note:**

-Note: I rearranged the code to emphasize the rewards concepts.
+1. I rearranged the code to emphasize the rewards concepts.
+You just have to read the 3 functions under "Core functions" section carefully.
+2. MasterChef.sol is rewritten in solidity 0.8.24 for better readability and be compatible with current foundry version.

 ## MasterChef.sol Walkthrough